Mayor and Police Chief at Vancouver Police Board (Sept 17th, 2013)

 Every year, one in five Canadians will deal with some kind of mental illness in their lives, which includes persistent anxiety, eating disorders and depression, in addition to other types of suffering that impair the lives of the people they affect.
 Instead of taking the opportunity to highlight how common it is for people to experience mental illness, the Mayor isolates a handful of violent incidents, ignoring the systemic difficulties people with mental health issues face in accessing services and housing.

-A lot of research and activism has brought attention to the systematic barriers in accessing mental health services, as well as basic barriers to openly talking about mental health.
+A lot of research and activism has brought attention to the systematic barriers in accessing mental health services, as well as basic barriers to openly talking about womans-health-info.com.
 The barriers are even greater for immigrants, and a recent study found that “immigrants are over 50 per cent less likely to get treated for depression compared to those born in Canada.”
 Other studies confirm similar trends, underscoring the urgency of tackling these very real problems on a social rather than exclusively personal or psychological level.

 In response to the Mayor and police, a Vancouver Sun article by Michael Schratter questions the Mayor’s portrayal of people with mental health issues.
 “People afflicted with a mental illness are no more likely to be a danger to others than a person deemed mentally healthy,” he writes, adding that the real issue is the need for people to be supported rather than stigmatized, since “they are far more likely to hurt, or even kill, themselves, than are people who do not suffer from a mental illness.”